DarraghGeo/Spanish-Notes/README.md

 Included in this repository are my Spanish grammar notes.

+Most of these notes are extracted from Collin's Easy Spanish Grammar and Practice, which I hghly recommend.

 Notes
 -----
  - These Spanish notes are for Latin American Spanish (more specfically Colombian), as such the Vosotros conjugations are not included as they are not commonly used in Latin America.